Taxation of Trusts and their Beneficiaries

 Trust Accounting Income

 When a trust earns income or pays expenses, the income or expenses are allocated either to principal or to income.
-In most cases, the trust document specifies which income or expenses are allocated to the principal or to income.
+The trust document usually specifies which income or expenses are allocated to the principal or to income.
 If the trust document does not specify the allocation, then state law applies.
 Most states have adopted all or part of the Uniform Principal and Income Act (UPIA).
 The UPIA allocates:

 - to accounting income: